andrewstvnsn/cliffstvnsn/README.md

 My name's Cliff
 - I'm a Full-Stack Software Engineer from Richmond, Virginia.
-- I'm a graduate from Coding Dojo
+- I'm a graduate from Coding Dojo :ninja:
-- My previous career was in 5-star hospitality
+- My previous career was in 5-star hospitality :hotel:
-- I like to lift weights :facepunch:
+- I like to lift weights :facepunch: :fist_oncoming: :punch:
-:fist_oncoming:
-:punch:
-- I have a Master's degree in Classical Guitar from Trinity College of Music in London
+- I have a Master's degree in Classical Guitar from Trinity College of Music in London :violin:
-- Fitness and Strength training is important to me and helps keep me sane
-- When I'm not working I'm with my dog, Bindi: the English Bull Dog
+- When I'm not working I'm with my English Bull Dog, Bindi :dog:

 I'm currently working on a number of projects.
 Check them out via GitHub or my [portfolio page](https://cliffstevensonsites.online/). <em>I'm currently working on updating my portfolio and previous projects, studying algorithms and preparing for interviews</em>